Nutrition and Exercise for Cancer Survivors

 Foods for Cancer Survivors

 It’s true: “You are what you eat.”
 As a cancer survivor, now is the ideal time to evaluate your diet and exercise habits so you can stay on a healthy path.
 What are your pantry and refrigerator stocked with?
 Is there an abundance of processed foods?
 Is there hardly any food because you rely on dining out?
 If so, it may be time to re-evaluate your habits.
-Consider asking your cancer care team to recommend a nutritionist to help you get on track.
 Take it in small steps so that you don’t change everything at once.
 But work towards eating a balanced diet that is not filled with convenience or over processed foods.

 Exercise for Cancer Survivors